How to work with GlobalLink Enterprise

 To open the Translations Management tab, from the top menu, click Translations.

-On the Translations Management tab, the State column displays the following status:
+On the Translations Management tab, the State column displays the following status for jobs sent to GlobalLink Enterprise:

-- In Progress (previously, At Vendor) — when all files in a job have been sent to GlobalLink Enterprise.
+- In Progress (previously, At Vendor): All files in a job have been sent to GlobalLink Enterprise.

 - This submission isn't done.
 Check the file's transfer progress in GlobalLink Enterprise.